alexeyinkin/flutter-app-state/README.md

 Do you like this package?
 Do not buy me a coffee, I don't drink it.
 You can make:

+* **A Like** on https://pub.dev/packages/app_state, because people judge the packages by the like count.
 * **Code Generator**.
 This package needs one to generate `Page` and `PageConfiguration` classes.
   You can design or implement it.
 * **Tests**.
 You can cover it.